LoginRadius/engineering-portal/content/Why-is-MFA-important/index.md

 ### PIN Authentication:

 The PIN Authentication feature allows the consumer to set a PIN in addition to the password during registration.
 After the consumer enters their login credentials, the consumer will be asked to enter the PIN set at the time of registration.
 This is generally used in devices with physical interfaces like smartphones or PIN pad on the doors.
-Please see [https://www.loginradius.com/docs/api/v2/customer-identity-api/pin-authentication/overview/#pin-authentication-overview](https://www.loginradius.com/docs/api/v2/customer-identity-api/pin-authentication/overview/#pin-authentication-overview) for more information on the LoginRadius PIN Authentication method.
+Check our [LoginRadius PIN Authentication method](https://www.loginradius.com/docs/api/v2/customer-identity-api/pin-authentication/overview/#pin-authentication-overview) to know more.

 **Pros:** It is easy for consumers to remember and enter the four-digit PIN into the application, eliminating the need to have a device to complete the MFA.